 Next, attach the seat so that it sits flush to the tongue end of the wagon using your nailer and 5/8″ brads (or pre-drill and use screws).

 Attach your top slats to the inside edge of the top of the crate, using your nailer and 1″ brads on the short ends, and 5/8″ brads on the long sides.
 Likewise, you can just use your 1 ½” screws and pre-drill on the short ends and attach.

 Next, using your 1/8″ drill bit, drill holes for your wagon spines making sure not to go all the way through the wood.
 In other words, there is no set measurements for these.
 Just place them evenly spaced on both sides.

 Last, you’re ready to add the finish.
 I chose to make mine weather-proof by using Thompson’s WaterSeal Waterproofing Stain in Acorn Brown Solid.

 Just follow manufacturer instructions for application.
 Likewise, if you are creating this DIY crate wagon for indoors, you can use a regular stain and/or paint to finish.
 At this point, you can stop here and enjoy your wagon, or you can use a paint layering technique I outline in this post.
 Which way to finish is your favorite?

 And you’re done!

 I hope you’ve enjoyed this fun DIY crate wagon tutorial.
 In spite of the work, it is a relief to have my wagon back.
 Finally, I can continue to use it outdoors and in.
-Do pin and share to inspire others to give DIY a try!
+In addition, pin and share to inspire others to give DIY a try!

 Up next, my daughter Miss S and I will be showing you what she did with this…thing.
 Also, you can check out her past transformations HERE to see what she is capable of.
 She is good!
 See the end result in this post HERE.